-Creep is a material property which is a simple way of saying that some materials creep and others don’t.
+Creep is a material property, which is a simple way of saying that some materials creep and others don’t.
 For instance, steel exhibits very little creep, so little that it can be ignored in almost every application.
 On the other hand, wood and reinforced concrete creep a lot.

 So what is creep and why should you care?
 The simple explanation is that what you apply a load to steel or reinforced concrete beam there will be an immediate deflection.
 There will also be a creep deflection that will become apparent over time.
-In fact, as time goes by the creep deflection can actually be greater, sometimes much greater, that the immediate deflection.
+In fact, as time goes by the creep deflection can actually be greater, sometimes much greater, than the immediate deflection.

 A funny thing about creep

 Two funny things actually.
 As creep distortion grows the stress in the rail does not increase; it remains constant.
-So it is not a structural issue in a load-carrying sense.
+So creep is not a structural issue in a load-carrying sense.
 It is more of a cosmetic issue.

 Creep is also not normally taken into account in the design process.
 It is basically ignored.
 Why?
 It does not become noticeable until at least 10 years and mitigating creep would have a significant adverse effect on the cost of building a house.